maebug/Kolo/GenerateTrainingDataGuide.md

    ./copy_scripts.ps1
    ```

-1. This will generate QA data using OpenAI's GPT-4o-mini.
-IN the config file yo can choose whether to use `openai` or `ollama` and which model to use.
+1. This will generate QA data using the LLM provider and model you choose.
+In the config file you can choose whether to use `openai` or `ollama` and the specified model name.
 By default we use `openai` and the model `gpt-4o-mini`.
-If using OpenAI you must pass in your API key when running the generating script.
+When using the OpenAI provider you must pass in your API key when running the generating script.

    ```bash
    ./generate_qa_data.ps1 -OPENAI_API_KEY "your key"